AdrianNO1/AdrianNO1/README.md

 - **React**: Deepening my understanding of component-based architecture and state management.

 ## 💻 Some of my projects
 - **Aquarium Controller**: A comprehensive system designed to automate aquarium care.
 Utilizing Arduino for hardware control and a Raspberry Pi as the server, this project features a web interface where users can adjust lighting intensity through an interactive graph.
-I am still working on this program to add more features and fix bugs.
+- **EvenBetterGPT**: Provides a powerful and flexible interface for interacting with AI models, offering features that cater to both casual users and power users alike.
+With its non-linear chat functionality, comprehensive settings, and cost tracking, it's an ideal tool for anyone looking to leverage the capabilities of large language models in a user-friendly environment.
+- **DailyStatus**: Shows daily information for your morning.
+Add custom events and utilize web scrapers to keep up-to-date on the latest news

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/Code-Python-informational?style=flat&logo=python&logoColor=white&color=2bbc8a)